UniversalDependencies/docs/_ud-pos/PART.md

 ### Definition

-Particles are function words that must be associated with another word or phrase to impart meaning and that encodes grammatical categories such as negation, mood, tense, or case.
+Particles are function words that must be associated with another word or phrase to impart meaning and that do not satisfy definitions of other universal parts of speech (e.g. <a href="ADP.html">adpositions</a>,
+<a href="CONJ.html">coordinating conjunctions</a>,
+<a href="SCONJ.html">subordinating conjunctions</a> or
+<a href="AUX.html">auxiliary verbs</a>).
+Particles may encode grammatical categories such as negation, mood, tense etc.
 Particles are normally not inflected, although exceptions may occur.

 Note that the {{ page.title }} tag does not cover so-called _verbal particles_ in Germanic languages, as in _give <span style='color:red'>in</span>_ or _end <span style='color:red'>up</span>_.
 These are adpositions or adverbs by origin and are tagged accordingly <a href="ADP.html">ADP</a> or <a href="ADV.html">ADV</a>.
 Separable verb prefixes in German are treated analogically.